The Netherlands is famous for it’s cheeses. Of course the cheese is not made in the city centre of Amsterdam

 These authentic cheese farms are very nice to visit.
 Many tours to the countryside go along these farms but of course you can also go there yourself.

-Below I have mentioned some cheese farms that are worth visiting.
+Below we have mentioned some cheese farms that are worth visiting.
 All cheese farms are located nearby Amsterdam.

 - Clara Maria Cheese & Clogs (wooden shoes) Farm in Amstelveen (30 minutes drive from Amsterdam) –Farmer Kees-Jan milks the cows himself and uses the milk directly to make Gouda cheese.
 Thanks to the addition of different ingredients and herbs, the cheeses all have their own special flavours.
 Some of the specialties include chili cheese, garlic & chive cheese, Italian-herb cheese, ginger cheese, nettle cheese and truffle cheese.
 My favorite is the chili cheese =)